grotius-cnc/debian_distro_live_build_post_tweaking/README.md

-## Step 4 : Use Xfburn to burn your new Distro.
+## Step 4 : Create the ISO

+Option 1 : Use Xfburn to burn your new Distro on a CD or Dvd Option 2 : Create a bootable usb with the iso on it.

+		$ lsblk 	# sdb is your usb.
+		# dd is a linux command.
+		$ sudo dd bs=4M if=/yourpath/live-image-amd64.hybrid.iso of=/dev/sdb conv=fdatasync status=progress

 Summary user commands, you can stay in the same dir :